sinedied/esp-led-timer/README.md

 When the timer is not running, the logo/screensaver will be automatically activated after 5 minutes without touching any button.

+### Special commands

+- **Hold button for 5s**: activate WiFi config mode
+- **Hold button for 10s**: reset all settings and reboot
+- **5x press**: toggle x100 time acceleration (for demo/testing purposes)

+In WiFi config mode, the device will create an access point with the name "Timer" by default.
+Connect to it, and you should be presented with a captive portal to configure the WiFi settings.

 ## Updating bitmaps

 To generate the bitmap arrays for images, I used [image2cpp](https://javl.github.io/image2cpp/).